Ciphertext indistinguishability: Indistinguishable from random noise

-Sometimes we need encryption schemes in which the ciphertext string is indistinguishable from a random string by the adversary.
+Sometimes, encryption schemes are needed in which the ciphertext string is indistinguishable from a random string by the adversary.

 If an adversary is unable to tell if a message even exists, it gives the person who wrote the message plausible deniability.

-Some people building encrypted communication links prefer to make the contents of each encrypted datagram indistinguishable from random data, in order to make traffic analysis more difficult.
+Some people building encrypted communication links prefer to make the contents of each encrypted datagram indistinguishable from random data to make traffic analysis more difficult.

-Some people building systems to store encrypted data prefer to make the data indistinguishable from random data in order to make data hiding easier.
+Some people building systems to store encrypted data prefer to make the data indistinguishable from random data to make data hiding easier.

 For example, some kinds of disk encryption such as TrueCrypt attempt to hide data in the innocent random data left over from some kinds of data erasure.

 As another example, some kinds of steganography attempt to hide data by making it match the statistical characteristics of the innocent "random" image noise in digital photos.

 To support such deniable encryption systems, a few cryptographic algorithms are specifically designed to make ciphertext messages indistinguishable from random bit strings.

-Most applications don't require an encryption algorithm to produce encrypted messages that are indistinguishable from random bits.
+Most applications require no encryption algorithm to produce encrypted messages that are indistinguishable from random bits.

-However, some authors consider such encryption algorithms to be conceptually simpler and easier to work with, and more versatile in practice—and most IND-CPA encryption algorithms apparently do, in fact, produce encrypted messages that are indistinguishable from random bits.
+However, some authors consider such encryption algorithms to be conceptually simpler and easier to work with and more versatile in practice, and most IND-CPA encryption algorithms apparently, in fact, produce encrypted messages that are indistinguishable from random bits.

 Equivalences and implications

 Indistinguishability is an important property for maintaining the confidentiality of encrypted communications.
-However, the property of indistinguishability has in some cases been found to imply other, apparently unrelated security properties.
-Sometimes these implications go in both directions, making two definitions equivalent; for example, it is known that the property of indistinguishability under adaptive chosen-ciphertext attack (IND-CCA2) is equivalent to the property of non-malleability under adaptive chosen-ciphertext attack (NM-CCA2).
-This equivalence is not immediately obvious, as non-malleability is a property dealing with message integrity, rather than confidentiality.
-In other cases, it has been demonstrated that indistinguishability can be combined with certain other definitions, in order to imply still other useful definitions, and vice versa.
-The following list summarizes a few known implications, though it is by no means complete.
+However, the property of indistinguishability has in some cases been found to imply other apparently-unrelated security properties.
+Sometimes, those implications go in both directions, making two definitions equivalent.
+For example, it is known that the property of indistinguishability under adaptive chosen-ciphertext attack (IND-CCA2) is equivalent to the property of non-malleability under adaptive chosen-ciphertext attack (NM-CCA2).
+That equivalence is not immediately obvious, as non-malleability is a property dealing with message integrity, rather than confidentiality.
+In other cases, it has been demonstrated that indistinguishability can be combined with certain other definitions to imply still other useful definitions and vice versa.
+The following list summarizes a few known implications though is by no means complete:

 The notation $A \Rightarrow B$ means that property A implies property B. $A \Leftrightarrow B$ means that properties A and B are equivalent. $A \not \Rightarrow B$ means that property A does not necessarily imply property B.